SHIP Frequently Asked Questions (FAQ)

 What IF I DO NOTHING (take no action by SHIP/waiver deadline)?

 Then you’ve chosen SHIP by default.
-The SHIP premium (cost) will remain on your central DU student account; and you’ll be responsible for paying for it, regardless of whether you use your coverage benefits.
-You will also be auto-enrolled with Anthem as of the waiver request deadline, which could cause conflicts for your care providers (about whom to bill) if you have other, non-SHIP insurance.
+If we don't have evidence of other adequate coverage (via approved waiver), to ensure you are covered, the SHIP premium (cost) will remain on your central DU student account; and you’ll be responsible for paying for it, regardless of whether you use your coverage benefits.
+You will also be auto-enrolled with Anthem as of the waiver request deadline, which could cause conflicts for your care providers (about whom to bill) if you do have other, non-SHIP insurance.

 So, it’s best to actively choose ASAP: